-Notes F.6 INSURANCE, PENSION AND STANDARDISED GUARANTEE SCHEMES 12 In the case of collective contracts taken out by a corporation on behalf of its employees, the employees are considered to be the beneficiaries.
+Notes F.6 INSURANCE, PENSION AND STANDARDISED GUARANTEE SCHEMES In the case of collective contracts taken out by a corporation on behalf of its employees, the employees are considered to be the beneficiaries.
 F.61 Non-life insurance technical reserves Provisions set aside by insurance corporations to cover unearned premiums and claims incurred.
 F.62 Life insurance and annuity entitlements Nominal holding gains and losses on entitlements are not recorded as flows but in the revaluation account.
-F.621 Households' net entitlements to life Covers all types of life insurance policy (including PERP).
-Reserves for ongoing risks and for policyholders' share in profits. insurance technical reserves Additions consist of actual premiums earned during the current accounting period and premium supplements corresponding to the income from the investment of the entitlements attributed to the policyholders after deduction of service charges.
+F.62A Life insurance and annuity entitlements, of which unit linked Covers all types of life insurance policy and retirement savings (excluding supplementary occupational pensions).
+Reserves for ongoing risks and for policyholders' share in profits.
+F.62B Life insurance and annuity entitlements, of which non-unit-linked Additions consist of actual premiums earned during the current accounting period and premium supplements corresponding to the income from the investment of the entitlements attributed to the policyholders after deduction of service charges.
 Reductions consist of amounts due to policyholders.
-F.622 Households' net entitlements to life insurance technical reserves that are equivalent to retirement savings 13 Reserves set aside by autonomous and non-autonomous pension funds.
-Includes personal pension plans such as the Madelin and Préfon plans, and pension enhancement schemes (contracts under Articles 39, 82 and 83 of the French Insurance Code, PERE company pension plans).
-The PERP are not included as they are personal savings accounts which are not topped up by employers.
-Additions consist of actual contributions to the schemes and contribution supplements corresponding to income earned from the investment of the pension entitlements attributed to participating households, after deduction of service charges for the management of the scheme.
+F.63 Pension entitlements Reserves set aside by autonomous and non-autonomous pension funds.
+Includes the supplementary occupational pensions, i.e. involving a contribution from the employer (IFC, contracts under Articles 39, 83 of the French Insurance Code, PERE, PER entreprise obligatoire, Madelin contracts).
+F.63A Pension entitlements, of which defined contribution Additions consist of actual contributions to the schemes and contribution supplements corresponding to income earned from the investment of the pension entitlements attributed to participating households, after deduction of service charges for the management of the scheme.
 Reductions consist of the social benefits to be paid out.
-F.66 Provisions for calls under standardized guarantees Provisions for calls under standardised guarantees are financial claims that holders of standardised guarantees have against institutional units providing them.
+F.63B Pension entitlements, of which defined benefit F.66 Provisions for calls under standardized guarantees Provisions for calls under standardised guarantees are financial claims that holders of standardised guarantees have against institutional units providing them.